Build Service/Collaboration

 • Even people with write access might want to get a review of their changes, before becoming active in a project.

-• Permanent changes in a large project lead to the situation where the project never finishes to build.
+• Continual changes in a large project lead to the situation where the project never finishes to build.
 Changes to base packages can block other packages indefinitely.

-Therefore the Build Service offers another way of making contributions.
+Therefore, the Open Build Service offers another way of making contributions.
 You can prepare changes in a branched project and then request to have the changes merged back.

 Large projects, such as KDE, GNOME, Apache, and YaST, often need another layer of review, where submissions can be staged before being checked in to the main project.
 This is the case with openSUSE:Factory, for example.
 This project defines a development project for each package.
-The Build Service helps the user to develop against these projects and to submit contributions there.
-The project owners of the development project can submit the contributions as whole to openSUSE:Factory later.
+The Open Build Service helps the user to develop against these projects and to submit contributions there.
+The project owners of the development project can then submit all the contributions to openSUSE:Factory.
 This process is visualized in these slides.

 How do I contribute my changes to someone else packages?